Python Tkinter ToDo List

 • Entry box is used to take input from the user.

-• ws: entry box is placed on the parent window
+• ws: The entry box is placed on the parent window

-• Geometry manager used is pack with padding of 20 outside the widget
+• Geometry manager used is packed with a padding of 20 outside the widget

 my_entry = Entry(